Towards Resolving Propensity Contradiction in Offline Recommender Learning: Preliminaries

-Given a set of observed rating feedback, the most basic estimator for the ideal loss is the naive estimator, which is defined as follows:
+\paragraph{\textbf{Naive Estimator.}} Given a set of observed rating feedback, the most basic estimator for the ideal loss is the naive estimator, which is defined as follows:

-The naive estimator is the averaged loss values over the observed rating feedback.
-It is valid when the missing mechanism is MCAR, as it is unbiased against the ideal loss function with MCAR data~\citep{schnabel2016recommendations,steck2010training}.
-However, several previous studies indicated that this estimator exhibits a bias under general MNAR settings (i.e., $\mE [\naiveL] \neq \idealL$ for some $\predR$).
-Thus, one should use an estimator that addresses the bias as an alternative to using the naive one~\citep{schnabel2016recommendations,steck2010training}.
+The naive estimator simply averages the loss of user-item pairs with the observed rating feedback (i.e., $O_{u,i}=1$).
+This is valid when the missing mechanism is MCAR\footnote{A missing mechanism is said to be MCAR if the propenisty score is constant, i.e., $P_{u,i} = C, \forall(u,i) \in \D$.
+Ensuring that the data is MCAR is extremely difficult, as the users' self-selection as to which items they provide rating feedback is out of our control.}, as it is unbiased against the ideal loss function with MCAR data~\cite{schnabel2016recommendations}.
+However, several previous studies indicate that this estimator exhibits a bias under general MNAR settings (i.e., $\mE [\naiveL] \neq \idealL$ for some $\predR$).
+This means that the naive estimator does not converge to the ideal loss, even with infinite data.
+Therefore, one should use an estimator that addresses the bias as an alternative to the naive one~\cite{schnabel2016recommendations}.